-- · secure a regular income by buying a 'lifetime annuity' from an insurance company; or - leave the funds invested in your SIPP and draw an income direct from your SIPP through what is called 'income drawdown' (normally through what is called 'flexi-access drawdown').
+- · secure a regular income by buying a lifetime annuity from an insurance company; or - leave the funds invested in your SIPP and draw an income direct from your SIPP through what is called income drawdown (normally 'flexi-access drawdown').

 The choice is yours.